foundling/tutorials/javascript/canjs/star_rating/README.md

 ### Visualizing the Markup

 Let's visualize what our markup will look like.
-We want to loop through a list of book objects and show the book as well as its child star rating component.
+We want to loop through a list of book objects, rendering the book as well as its star rating.
+The goal is for the star rating to have a very loose relation to the book: it sends only one piece of information to the book, the rating.

 We can start like this.
-The nesting ensures that the `star-rating` component is a child component of `product-book`.

 ````html
 {{#each books}}